‘Bold & Beautiful’ Schedule & Spoilers: Katie Pushes Brooke, Steffy & Liam Wed

 Some fans have speculated that a pairing between Katie and Eric might be on the horizon, while others wonder if Brooke might end up ditching both Ridge and Bill and give things with Eric one more try.
 The Bold and the Beautiful spoilers hint that the short wait for new episodes will be worth it, as the week of March 20 will bring intense drama and chaos that could shake up everything for these families.

-[Featured image by Earl Gibson III/Getty Images]
+[Featured Image by Earl Gibson III/Getty Images]